cda-tum/mqt-debugger/docs/AssertionRefinement.rst

 that can be made more precise by the debugging framework, if necessary.

 A list of assertions that can be created can be obtained using :cpp:member:`Diagnostics::suggestNewAssertions <DiagnosticsStruct::suggestNewAssertions>`/:py:meth:`Diagnostics.suggest_new_assertions <mqt.debugger.Diagnostics.suggest_new_assertions>`.
-In the Python version, it returns a list of pairs where each pair consists of the index of the new assertion that can be added and a string representation of the new assertion.
+In the Python version, this method returns a list of pairs where each pair consists of the index of the new assertion that can be added and a string representation of the new assertion.
 In the C++ version, pointers to an array of positions and an array of assertion string-representations must be passed to the method.
-The method will then fill these arrays with the corresponding values.
+It will then fill these arrays with the corresponding values.

 Two types of new assertions can be created: